Sailwayfun/Sailwayfun/README.md

     Goal of 2024
 </h3>
 <p>
-    Starting in late 2023, I gearing up to land a job in a software company.
+    Starting in late 2023, I am gearing up to land a job in a software company.
 To become more competitive, I will engage in technical reading groups and mock interviews and hone my Front-End skills.
 I will also read more technical blogs on strategies to flourish in a tech career.
 </p>

 <div>